 How Long Does Cocaine Stay in Your System?

-Depending on the type of drug testing or screening method used, cocaine or cocaine metabolites can stay in your system for up to several months after using it.
+How long drugs stay in urine depends on the type of drug testing or screening method used, cocaine or cocaine metabolites can stay in your system for up to several months after using it.

 Below are the average cocaine detection times based on the body fluid or sample used: